-Valley’s Upper School is designed to help students thrive during the exciting and changing stages of pre- and early-adolescence.
+Valley School’s Upper School is designed to help students thrive during the exciting and changing stages of pre- and early adolescence.
 Students are challenged with a rich and rigorous academic curriculum and provided with a variety of opportunities to explore their interests outside of the classroom.
 The Upper School program promotes inclusivity.
 Students participate in all activities without having to choose one over the other, and with few exceptions (such as athletic competitions and a few rehearsals), all activities occur within school hours.

 Traditions like the school musical, soccer and lacrosse tournaments, Holiday Dance, the Roman Banquet, and Sports Day all help to strengthen the community’s spirit and make timeless connections between Valley School students, faculty, parents, and alumni.